KimBergstroem/max_fps-Gaming-Cafe-Website/README.md

 ### Languages Used 🔻

-Hyper Text Markup Language (HTML) and Cascading Style Sheets (CSS) were used to create this website.
+HyperText Markup Language (HTML) and Cascading Style Sheets (CSS) were used to create this website.

 ### Frameworks, Libraries & Programs Used 🔻

 [Balsamiq](https://balsamiq.cloud/) - Used to create wireframes.

 [Git](https://git-scm.com/) - For version control.
-Which my profiles hours was ended and i needed to upload the last commits by github, therfore my commit message and description isnt good enough at the end.
+The hours were ended for my profile at GitPod and I was needed to upload the last commits/files by github, therfore my commit message and description wasn't good at the end.

 [Github](https://www.github.com/) - To save and store the files for the website.